How To Sell Software: What I Did To Make $261,225 In 20 Days Even Though I’m Not A Programmer

 It's the software business I made without being a developer.

-While my first love has always been niche sites, and they are still a great place for someone to learn the ropes and earn a decent income… I highly recommend you look into starting a software business as it can be a LIFE changing business.
+While my first love has always been niche sites, and they are still a great place for someone to learn the ropes and earn a decent income… I highly recommend you look into starting and selling software online as it can be a LIFE changing business.

 Here are a few ways you can make money selling software.
 I go into more detail about these later on down the post:

-- Don’t worry if you don’t have coding skills.
+- Don't worry if you don't have coding skills.
+All that matters is your software solves a problem.
 I hired a programmer to do all of the technical work for me while I provided creative vision

 - Don't skimp on quality.
 The first programmer I hired was inexpensive… but he ended up trying to hold my source code hostage.
 The next programmer I hired was expensive, but he was worth every penny

 - Recruit affiliates for your product… and keep recruiting.
-I recruited until the day I sold Long Tail Pro and that was one of the biggest reasons for my success.
-Affiliates change the game for you
+This is an excellent marketing strategy and I recruited until the day I sold Long Tail Pro.
+And that was one of the biggest reasons for my success, affiliates are like your own sales team and can change the game for you

 - Email your own list and talk about it on your website or blog.
 Publish to social media about your software.
-Those who already know you will make a natural audience for what you’re offering.
-These people are often the first to sell for you and recommend your product to others
+Those who already know you will make a natural audience for what you're offering.
+These people are often the first to sell for you and recommend your product to others.
+This can be easiest and most effective sales pipeline you'll ever have

 - Prepare to deal with customer service (and hire others to take care of it if possible)

-- You don’t have to go in to paid marketing to be a success… but it can help.
-Make sure that you know what you’re doing and start small.
+- You don't have to go in to paid marketing efforts to be a success… but it can help.
+Make sure that you know what you're doing and start small.
 I once heard that you should only increase your ad spend by 10% per day, and start at just $10 per day.
-This keeps you from making big mistakes and helps you to adjust as you go
+This is a good marketing strategy to try and will keep you from making big mistakes while adjusting as you go

 - Expect ongoing maintenance.
 The more people use your product, the more bugs that you'll uncover

-- Try to create some kind of monthly fee.
-This was a game changer for my business
+- Try to create some kind of recurring monthly fee or SaaS (software as a service).
+This was a game changer for my business (and can be a life-changer if you can sell enterprise software)

 Why a Software Business?

-First of all, why is software such a great business?
-The reasons are fairly simple; with software you can create something once and then sell it an unlimited amount of times.
+First of all, selling software online is an amazing newish frontier.
+You can create something once and then sell it an unlimited amount of times.
 For this reason, the profit margins are much larger than a typical business selling a physical product.

 Obviously you knew all that though!